Churches face a new wave of targeted discrimination.

 Whether motivated by personal biases against churches and religious organizations or an ever-growing desire for tax revenue, these local bureaucrats are violating federal law.

 Federal law – the Religious Land Use and Institutionalized Persons Act (RLUIPA) – requires that churches and religious institutions be treated equally with secular businesses and groups.

 Yet that’s not what’s happening.
 For years, we’ve been directly engaged in numerous cases to defend churches from targeted discrimination.
 And we’ve won.

-Take action with us to stop illegal discrimination against churches at the Supreme Court.
+Take action with us to stop illegal discrimination against churches.

 As we defend churches from targeted discrimination and harassment at the Supreme Court, your gift – of any size – will be DOUBLED today.

 Your voice will have a tremendous impact.
 Please consider supporting our work with a tax-deductible donation using the form to the right.
 A tax-deductible gift today will be matched dollar-for-dollar by a group of ACLJ Members.
 Every $10 gift becomes $20 for the work of the ACLJ.
 Thank you.